MeldCE/skemer/README.md

 [![Development Hours](https://img.shields.io/badge/development%20hours-10-blue.svg)](https://www.paypal.me/MeldCE) (since [https://github.com/MeldCE/skemer/commit/5a3e25fac0b992033799f9f295d98a4101a39077](5a3e25f))
 [![Donate](https://img.shields.io/badge/donate-%20%E2%9D%A4%20-blue.svg)](https://www.paypal.me/MeldCE)

-A Javascript variable validation and merge tool
+A Javascript variable validation and merge tool.

 This library can be used to ensure a variable and any additions to that variable adhere to a certain schema.
 The schema can be as simple as allowing